 Dr Margerison agrees.
 ‘It’s not to say that any of the other people out there calling themselves a nutritionist or dietitian would necessarily give bad advice – not at all – it’s just a risk.
 There may be some out there who are not properly qualified.’

 Both Dr Milte and Dr Margerison recognise that nutritionists who are registered with the Nutrition Society of Australia and dietitians who are accredited by the Dietitians Association of Australia have training and expertise that sets them apart.

 Choosing an evidence-based course for your studies in nutrition is a sound starting point if you want to support individuals and communities to improve their health.
 Relying on science, nutritionists and dietitians work together to a happier and healthier society – which benefits us all.

 Keen to take an evidence-based approach to nutrition?
-Find out more about Deakin’s food, nutrition and dietetics courses.
+Find out more about studying human nutrition at Deakin.

 Subscribe for a regular dose of technology, innovation, culture and personal development.